 Importance of Lifetime, Uncoordinated No-Fault Benefits

-These fundamental rules will change due to changes in the law.
+These fundamental rules will change due to the 2019 changes in the law.
 However, people can protect themselves from this situation happening by opting for lifetime (uncapped), uncoordinated no-fault benefits from their no-fault insurer.
 Uncoordinated medical benefits mean the no-fault insurer must pay for medical expenses even though similar benefits may be payable to the injured person under a health insurance policy.
-Our firm strongly recommends opting for this coverage when your auto insurance policy renews in the months ahead.
+Our firm strongly recommends opting for this coverage when your auto insurance policy renews.

 Making Smart Choices: A Summary Guide to Michigan’s New Auto No-Fault Law – understand the options and our best recommendations about no-fault coverage available under Michigan’s new auto insurance law.